The Crooked Treehouse

 I tend to skip episodes that focus on Rodney McKay, as he's easily the most annoying main character in Stargate history, but the story about his sister's achievements is fun, as it includes a less annoying alternate version of Rodney McKay because Stargate loooooooooooves alternate versions of main characters.

-Episode 9: Pegasus Project
+611: Pegasus Project

 (Jackson, Carter, Teal'c, Mitchell, Vala, Weir, Mckay, Harriman, Woolsey, Zelenka, Merlin, Emerson, Chuck)

 The first full crossover of the two Stargate shows!
 (Carter helped McKay in the last episode.)
 Daniel Jackson finally gets to Atlantis while searching for Merlyn's weapon.
-Both the Ori and the Wraith wreak havoc on oppoiste sides of the supergate.
+Both the Ori and the Wraith wreak havoc on opposite sides of the supergate.

 (O'Neill, Harriman, Woolsey, Weir, McKay, Sheppard, Teyla, Lee, Dex, Beckett, Zelenka, Chuck, Radim, Todd)